 Gary teaches Old Testament, Pastoral Ministry and Preaching, and preaches every Tuesday morning in college chapel.
 Gary has written on Deuteronomy (Now Choose Life in the NSBT series, Time and Place in Deuteronomy JSOTS 174), 1, 2 Kings (ESV Expository Commentary), Prayer (Calling on the name of the Lord: A Biblical Theology of Prayer also in the NSBT series) and Preaching (Saving Eutychus, written with Phil Campbell), and contributed to several other works (New Dictionary of Biblical Theology; The Trustworthiness of God (ed.
 Paul Helm and Carl Trueman); Jesus Betrayed and Crucified in His Mission: Jesus in the Gospel of Luke (ed.
 D.A.
 Carson and K. Nielsen), and the ESV Men’s Devotional Bible).
 At the beginning of 2020, the Good Book Company published his book Need to Know on the Christian life, soon followed by 2 Corinthians for You.
 He is currently working on a major commentary on Deuteronomy and is an Associate Series Editor (Old Testament) of the Christian Standard Commentary.

 Gary travels widely throughout Australia and beyond, seeking to encourage local churches.
-He is also the co-founder and Chair of The Gospel Coalition Australia.
+He is also a co-founder of The Gospel Coalition Australia.
 Gary is married to Fiona, and they have three daughters, Lucy, Sophie and Rebekah.
 Hear what Gary has to say about his subject areas at QTC.